briandrum/codes.forchagrin.com/_chapters/chapter-763-customer-service-standards-for-cable-television-systems.md

         in writing, the decision rendered by the Complaint Officer.
-At the appeal hearing, the aggrieved party may contest the findings of fact or interpretation of controlling law, at which time the Council may afffirm, reject or modify the decision of the Complaint Offficer.
+At the appeal hearing, the aggrieved party may contest the findings of fact or interpretation of controlling law, at which time the Council may affirm, reject or modify the decision of the Complaint Officer.
 The affirmance, rejection or modification of said decision by the Council shall be final unless appealed by the grantee to a court of competent jurisdiction.

-    4. _(4)_ Where there have been similar complaints made, or when there exists other evidence which, in the judgment of the Complaint Officer, casts doubt on the reliability or quality of cable service, the Complaint Offficer shall have the right and authority to compel the cable operator to test, analyze and report on the performance of the system.
+    4. _(4)_ Where there have been similar complaints made, or when there exists other evidence which, in the judgment of the Complaint Officer, casts doubt on the reliability or quality of cable service, the Complaint Officer shall have the right and authority to compel the cable operator to test, analyze and report on the performance of the system.
 Such report shall be delivered to the Complaint Officer no later than 14 days after said Officer formally